hat-open/hat-core/docs/components/monitor.rst

 This communication is used primary for enabling user control of components' ranks.
-At any time, frontend can send `set_rank` message to backend requesting change of rank for any available component (event those that are not local to backend's Monitor Server).
+At any time, frontend can send `set_rank` message to backend requesting change of rank for any available local component.
 These massages are transmitted as juggler's `MESSAGE` messages defined by JSON schema:

 .. code:: yaml